swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 name.
 Directories can be specified using either a *relative* path or a full *path*.
 The directories on the computer are arranged into a hierarchy.
-The full path tells you where a directory is in that hierarchy.
+The full path tells you where a directory is in that hierarchy, all the way from the root and downwards.

  Navigate to the home directory.
 Now, enter the `pwd` command and you should see the full name of your home directory.
 This tells you that you are in a directory that is named the same as your user, which sits inside one or more other directories.
 The